govtech-responsibleai/agentic-risk-capability-framework-sggov/docs/arc_framework/controls.md

 * **Inherent weaknesses** of technical controls (e.g., prompt-injection guardrails trained on past jailbreaks may not generalize to novel attacks).
 * **Composite risks** that emerge from the interaction of two or more capabilities within the system.
+* **Human factors** including social engineering attacks targeting developers or operators, credential compromise, or misconfiguration during deployment.
+* **Context-specific risks** unique to the deployment domain (e.g., medical, financial, legal) that are not adequately addressed by general-purpose controls.

+To adequately address residual risks, organisations can consider implementing a **layered risk management strategy** that combines technical controls with organisational measures.
+This includes establishing **human-in-the-loop oversight** for high-stakes decisions, implementing **continuous monitoring and anomaly detection** to identify unexpected behaviours, and fostering a **culture of responsible AI development** where teams proactively identify and escalate emerging risks.
+Additionally, organisations should stay informed about the evolving agentic AI landscape and periodically reassess their risk posture as capabilities, architectures, and deployment contexts change over time.